-The Onboarding Committee (OCM) purpose is assessing, within the business scope and risk appetite of the bank, as defined and decided by the Board of Directors, the onboarding of clients within the Head Office and Branches of Banking Circle.
+The Onboarding Committee (OCM) purpose is assessing, within the business scope and risk appetite of the Bank, as defined and decided by the Board of Directors, the onboarding of clients within the Bank.
 In addition, the OCM also ensures that client relationships are managed on an ongoing basis, including approving the acceptable business risks.